Preparing an Audio Mix for Dubbing

 To begin, there are some export settings that are universal.

-• Standard delivery will be a sample rate of 48000 (48k) with a bit rate of 32-bit Float.
-24 Bit is also fine.
-Occasionally, a project may have demanded a recording sample rate higher than this but do not upsample.
+1. Standard delivery will be a sample rate of 48000 (48k) with a bit rate of 24 or 32-bit, depending on the original audio format.
+Occasionally, a project may have demanded a recording sample rate higher than this but do not upsample - if your audio was recorded in 48k/24-bit, export in that format.

-• All audio exports and reference films must start and end at the same point.
+4. All audio exports and reference films must start and end at the exact same point.
+Adding a start tone can help confirm this.

 Best practises